Terreii/hoodie-plugin-store-crypto/README.md

 cryptoStore.add([properties])
 ```

-Encrypt and add multiple documents to the users store.
+Encrypt and add one or more documents to the users store.

 Argument          | Type  | Description      | Required
 ------------------|-------|--------------------------|----------